Amnesiac9/xlog/README.md

 # XLOG

-Xlog is a lightweight logging package built on top of slog and echo.
+Xlog is a lightweight logging package built on top of slog and echo for context aware logging.

 Note: This package is not intended for production use.
 It’s designed for educational purposes and internal tooling.